cacaosteve/WalletCoreFFI/README.md

 You have two ways to consume this package:

 1) Apple (iOS and macOS) — Prebuilt xcframework (no Rust required)
-- The package contains `Artifacts/WalletCore.xcframework` and declares a binary target pointing to it.
+- The package contains `Artifacts/MoneroWalletCore.xcframework` and declares a binary target pointing to it.
 - When you add the package, SPM uses that xcframework directly.

 2) Linux (Vapor) — System library (no Rust required)
-- The package declares a `systemLibrary` target `CLibWalletCore` with `pkgConfig: "walletcore"`.
+- The package declares a `systemLibrary` target `CLibMoneroWalletCore` that links against an installed `libwalletcore.so`.
 - At build time, SPM asks `pkg-config` for headers and link flags and links your app against `libwalletcore.so` already installed on the system.

 ### iOS/macOS (Xcode)

 - File > Add Packages… and paste the repository URL (branch “main/master” or a specific revision).
-- Select the `WalletCoreFFI` library product.
+- Select the `MoneroWalletCoreFFI` library product.
 - That’s it — the xcframework is used automatically by SPM.

 Notes: